naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_emnlp19/dfre_emnlp19/README.md

       Yu, Mo  and
       Wang, Zhiguo  and
       su, jinsong},
-    booktitle = {Proceedings of 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP)}, pages = {208--218},
+    booktitle = {Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, pages = {208--218},
     year = {2019}
 }